The Kassin Group

 Photos: Zolt Levay (STScI)

-5th Year Graduate Student at Johns Hopkins
+6th Year Graduate Student at Johns Hopkins, Soon to be Postdoc at STScI

 Raymond works on observations of galaxy kinematics using Keck and Hubble, and has most recently been working on numerical simulations of galaxies.
 He found the "Mass of Disk Formation" in the local universe, above which all star-forming galaxies are disks.
 Raymond led the SIGMA survey of galaxy kinematics at a redshift of 2 using the MOSFIRE spectrograph on Keck and found that a redshift of 2 is the "Epoch of Disk Assembly."
 Now Raymond is performing mock observations of galaxy simulations (using the VELA and FIRE suites) to help interpret current and future (JWST/EELT) observations of galaxy kinematics and morphologies.